heter13/cse15l-lab-reports/labtest.md

 `Inline code` but no backticks

 ```
-# even more text
+even more text
-this is'
+this is
-lab week 2'
+lab week 2
 ```

 [Labception](https://i.gyazo.com/9619c9321a0574fc14acbff0fbaf3826.png)